-Definition of Independent Director' is referred in Regulation 16(1)(b) of theListing Regulations and Section 149(6) of the Act.
-Based on the confirmation / disclosuresreceived from the Directors and on evaluation of the relationships disclosed thefollowing Directors are Independent: a) Mr. Bansi S. Mehta b) Mr. Bharat V. Patel c) Prof.J.
-Ramachandran d) Mr. Sanjay M. Shah e) Mr. Sunirmal Talukdar
+Definition of Independent Director' is referred in Section149(6) of the Act and Regulation 16(1)(b) of the Listing Regulations.
+Based on theconfirmation / disclosures received from the Directors and on evaluation of therelationships disclosed the following Directors are Independent:

 14.4.
 Meetings of the Board and its Committees

-The details of (a) the meetings of the Board and its Committees held during the year;and
+(a) the meetings of the Board and its Committees held during the year;and

-The Board has approved a Code of Business Conduct (Code) which is applicable to theMembers of the Board and employees.
-The Code has been posted on theCompany's website www.sasken.com/investors).
-The Code lays down thestandard of conduct which is expectedto be followed by the Directors and designated employees in their business dealings and inparticular on matters relating to integrity in the work place in business practices andin dealing with stakeholders.
+The Board has approved a Business Code of Conduct (Code) which isapplicable to the Members of the Board and insiders.
+The Code has been posted on theCompany's website www.sasken.com/investors and intranet.
+The Code lays down thestandard of conduct which is expected to be followed by the insiders in their businessdealings and in particular on matters relating to integrity in the workplace in businesspractices and in dealing with stakeholders.

-There has been no change in the nature of business of subsidiariesduring the year under review.
-In accordance with Section 129(3) of the Act your Companyhas prepared a consolidated financial statement of your Company and all its subsidiarycompanies which is forming part of the Annual Report.
-A statement containing salientfeatures of the financial statements of the subsidiary companies is also included in the Annual Report.
+There has been no change in the nature of business of the subsidiariesduring the year under review.
+In accordance with Section 129(3) of the Act your Companyhas prepared a Consolidated Financial Statements of the Company and all its subsidiarycompanies which is forming part of the Annual Report.
+The Consolidated FinancialStatements also reflects the contribution of subsidiary companies to the overallperformance of the Company.
+A statement containing salient features of FinancialStatements of the subsidiary companies is also included in the Annual Report.

-In accordance with third proviso of Section 136(1) of the Act the Annual Report of theCompany containing therein its standalone and consolidated financial statements have beenplaced on the Company's website (www.sasken.com/investors).Further as per fourthproviso of the said section audited annual accounts of each of the subsidiary companieshave been placed on the Company's websitewww.sasken.com/investors).
-Members interestedin obtaining a copy of the auditedannual accounts of the subsidiary companies may writeto the Company Secretary at theCompany's registered office address.
+In accordance with third proviso of Section 136(1) of the Act theAnnual Report of the Company containing therein its Standalone and Consolidated FinancialStatements have been placed on the Company's website www.sasken.com/investors.Further as per fourth proviso of the said section audited annual accounts of each of thesubsidiary companies have also been placed on the Company's websitewww.sasken.com/investors.
+Shareholders interested in obtaining a copy of the auditedannual accounts of the subsidiary companies may write to the Company Secretary at theCompany's registered office address.

 Your Company does not have any material unlisted Indian subsidiarycompanies.
-The policy for determining material subsidiaries' has been disclosed on Company'swebsite (www.sasken.com/investors).
+The policy for determining material subsidiaries' has been disclosedon Company's website www.sasken.com/investors.